 Watches Conditions are favorable or expected but not occurring or imminent Tornado Atmospheric conditions are favorable for the development of severe thunderstorms capable of producing tornadoes.
 Severe Thunderstorm Atmospheric conditions are favorable for the development of severe thunderstorms (i.e. - producing hail at least 1" in diameter and/or 50 knot (58 mph) or greater wind speeds).
-Warnings Conditions are occurring or imminent Tornado
+Warnings Conditions are occurring or imminent Tornado A severe thunderstorm has developed and has either produced a tornado or radar has indicated intense low level rotation in the presence of atmospheric conditions conducive to tornado development Severe A severe thunderstorm has developed, capable of producing hail greater than 1" diameter and/or 50 knot (58 mph) wind speeds.

-- In areas where public tornado/severe thunderstorm warning sirens exist and have sounded, or local radio/television reports have indicated a tornado/severe thunderstorm warning, all school personnel, students, and visitors will immediately move to the hallways in the interior area of the building. - Faculty will go with their students to the inside hallways. - Class Roll will be taken by the Faculty to ensure everyone is present.
+- In areas where public tornado/severe thunderstorm warning sirens exist and have sounded, or local radio/television reports have indicated a tornado/severe thunderstorm warning, all school personnel, students, and visitors will immediately move to the hallways in the interior area of the building - Faculty will go with their students to the inside hallways. - Class Roll will be taken by the Faculty to insure everyone is present. - Emergency Response Team will go through the building to notify anyone who may not have heard the warning.

-- Emergency Response Team will go through the building to notify anyone who may not have heard the warning. - No one will return to classrooms or offices until the "All Clear" alert is announced by a member of the Emergency Response Team.
+No one will return to classrooms or offices until "All Clear" is announced by a member of the Emergency Response Team.